Derricks-Open-Source-Quest/AutoGreen/README.md

 **Usage** Navigate to the Web application (webpage) that you want to apply GreenWeb annotations to.
 * Click *AutoGreen* on your browser bookmarklet bar.
 DOM nodes with JavaScript events will be highlighted.
 * Move the mouse over any highlighted DOM node to display the AutoGreen panel which shows further event details.
 GreenWeb annotation information (at the bottom of the panel) is "Unknown" at this point.
-* Click "trigger event" link on the AutoGreen panel to dispatch an event.
+* Click "trigger event" link on the AutoGreen panel to dispatch the selected event.
 After the event finishes execution, AutoGreen will automatically update the GreenWeb annotations.

 ## How AutoGreen Works

-#### Brief Introduction of GreenWeb Language Extensions
+#### A Brief Introduction of GreenWeb Language Extensions

+AutoGreen is a system that automatically annotates Web applications with GreenWeb language extensions.
+Here we provide a brief overview of GreenWeb.
+More details can be found in this paper.

 #### How AutoGreen Applies GreenWeb Annotations